Get The Representation That You Need to Protect Gun Crimes Cases.

 Our gun crimes lawyers in Fort Mill & Greenville, SC will identify the best defense available for your unique case, which may include illegal search and seizures, improper, inadequate, or absent Miranda warnings or questioning by investigators or police officers.

 South Carolina does not take gun crimes lightly, which means the solicitor’s office will do everything they can to reach a conviction for your charges.
 Without an experienced Criminal defense lawyer Greenville by your side, they might succeed.

 Do not allow the courts to dictate your future.
 Allow our gun crimes attorneys in Rock Hill to pursue real results for your unique charges.

 Our Fort Mill, Rock Hill & Greenville Criminal Defense Attorneys Fight For Clients Who Have Been Charged With:

 - Assault and Battery

 - Murder or Attempted Murder

-Contact Our Gun Crimes Attorneys in Fort Mill, Rock Hill & Greenville, SC For a Free Consultation Today
+Contact Our Serious Gun Crimes Attorneys in Fort Mill, Rock Hill & Greenville, SC For a consultation Today

 If you have been charged with a gun crime in South Carolina, your very freedom could be at stake without an experienced York County criminal defense attorney behind you.
 Our Criminal defense attorney Fort Mill will help you understand each detail of your charges during a thorough and consultation by calling (803) 548-2468 today.
 You do not have to face the solicitor’s office alone.
 Allow our skilled criminal defense attorneys at the David W. Martin Law Group to review your case, so you can get the answers you need to move forward by putting these charges behind you.